 The pentatonic scale is simple enough to learn in an afternoon and deep enough to explore for a lifetime.

 Mastering the pentatonic scale starts with knowing your scales cold.
-Music Genius offers Build the Scale, an interactive game that lets you practice constructing pentatonic and other scale types note by note, building the kind of instant recall that frees you to focus on making music.
+Music Genius offers Build the Scale — an interactive game that lets you construct pentatonic and other scale types note by note, building the instant recall that frees you to focus on making music.
+Pair this with Improvise with Scale Degrees for melodic strategy and Major vs Minor Scales for the parent scales.

 PRACTICE WHAT YOU LEARNED